ricardoquesada/unijoysticle/DOCUMENTATION.md

 If that doesn't work (you don't see the two LEDs), probably:

+* try booting it again.
+Just press the `RST` button that is in the NodeMCU
-* your NodeMCU doesn't have the UniJoystiCle firmware.
+* or perhaps your NodeMCU doesn't have the UniJoystiCle firmware.
 Go to the "Installing the firmware" section
-* you are using power from c64 (datasette, user port or expansion port), and the C64 doesn't have enough current
+* you are using power from c64 (datasette, user port or expansion port), and the C64 doesn't have enough current.
+See [When using power from the C64](#when-using-power-from-the-c64))

 #### When using power from the C64